-Some of these inputs (causes or viscosity factors) are further normalized by dividing them by the average number of viscosity or a certain established health standard, such as 120 mg/dL for eAG, and 170 lbs. for his ideal body weight.
-Using non-normalized and originally collected data would distort the numerical comparison of the hysteresis loop areas.
-The normalization process can remove the dependency of the individual unit or certain unique characteristics associated with each viscosity factor.
-This process allows him to convert these originally collected variables into a set of "dimensionless variables" for easier numerical comparison and result interpretation.
+risk level of medical complications, etc. If using the originally collected data, i.e. the non-normalized data would distort the numerical comparison of the hysteresis loop areas.
+This normalization process can remove the dependency of the individual unit or certain unique characteristics associated with each viscosity factor.
+This process allows him to convert the originally collected variables into a set of "dimensionless variables" for easier numerical comparison and result interpretation.